healygi/PP4/README.md

         - AS A *User* I WANT *to be able to see the number of likes and comments on each post on the homepage* SO THAT *I can see how many likes and comments there are*
         - GIVEN *That a user is on the sites homepage* WHEN *the user looks at the blog excerpt* THEN *The user will be able to see the number of likes and comments on each post*

+- I went through each User Story following the template above and accounted for whether the test failed or passed.
+If it passed my test was valid and I could move on to the next one.
+If it failed I had to go back to development and resolve the issue.

 - I tested if my project worked on different browsers such as - Google Chrome, Safari, Microsoft Edge and Firefox - with different resolutions.

 - I tested if my project was responsive on a number of different devices- mobile, tablets, desktops from 320px to 1201px.
 I used developer tools to make sure my site works on all device sizes.

 - I sent my deployed link to friends and family to double check that it worked adequately on all different types of screens.

 - I tested my site on the website - responsive design checker- which ran my site through a variety of different screen sizes and devices.
 I inspected each one and was happy with the level of responsivity.

 - I tested my site in dev tools lighthouse and was happy with the result:

  ![lighthouse](/media/PP4/lighthouse.png)